egreen64/coding-challenge/README.md

 Besides the **authenticate** mutation the GraphQL interface provides 2 primary end points:

 - **enqueue** - mutation for asyncrhonously queue a job to the job queue to collect DNS blocklist details for one or more IPV4 addresses.
 - **getIPDetails** - query for obtaining blocklist details for a single IPV4 address.
-This returns
+This returns a DNSBlocklistRecord which contains a response_code field providing blocklist information about the IPV4 address.
+Detailed information about the response_code can be found at                                          **[zen.spamhaus.org](https://www.spamhaus.org/faq/section/DNSBL%20Usage#200)**

 ### GraphQL Schema
 The following is the GraphQL schema implemented by this microservice: